Integrations

 - Open the live demo report.

-That sequencing keeps integrations understandable and reviewable instead of turning each surface into a separate product.
+That order keeps setup understandable without turning every integration into a separate product.

-That keeps the Action path legible for forks, releases, and external setup guides.
+That keeps the Action setup clear for forks, releases, and external guides.

 What this connects to